Maazii/FlaskAppOnAWS-EC2/README.md

 Upon execution of `terraform plan` you will be asked for three things:

 - AMI-ID
 - Keypair Name | **This is NOT the Access Key Pair name.
 This is what you create in EC2 -> Network and Security -> Key Pairs.
-When entering the name, make sure to need include any extensions such as .pem or .ppk, just the name of Key Pair as it is in your AWS.
+When entering the name, make sure to leave out any extensions such as .pem or .ppk, jand enter just the name of Key Pair as it is in your AWS.
 - InstanceName | This is more of a tag and can be of your choice.

 Finally, if there have been no hiccups, execute `terraform apply`.
 This is the command after which Terraform will start pulling AWS Resources and this is where you can potentially incur costs in some scenarios but obviously due to the setup in this repository it is not the case as of writing this.